indra-kumar-r/LinkedIn-Profile-Scraper-App/README.md

-# 🦊 Scrapy — LinkedIn Profile Scraper App
+# LinkedIn Profile Scraper App

 > A **microservices-based** LinkedIn profile scraping system built to help **recruiters** eliminate the manual effort of boolean searching and data collection.